Augustin-Louis Cauchy: Last years

 Throughout the nineteenth century the French educational system struggled over the separation of church and state.
 After losing control of the public education system, the Catholic Church sought to establish its own branch of education and found in Cauchy a staunch and illustrious ally.
 He lent his prestige and knowledge to the École Normale Écclésiastique, a school in Paris run by Jesuits, for training teachers for their colleges.
-He also took part in the founding of the Institut Catholique.
+He took part in the founding of the Institut Catholique.
 The purpose of this institute was to counter the effects of the absence of Catholic university education in France.
 These activities did not make Cauchy popular with his colleagues, who, on the whole, supported the Enlightenment ideals of the French Revolution.
 When a chair of mathematics became vacant at the Collège de France in 1843, Cauchy applied for it, but received just three of 45 votes.

-The year 1848 was the year of revolution all over Europe; revolutions broke out in numerous countries, beginning in France.
-King Louis-Philippe, fearful of sharing the fate of Louis XVI, fled to England.
-The oath of allegiance was abolished, and the road to an academic appointment was finally clear for Cauchy.
+In 1848 King Louis-Philippe fled to England.
+The oath of allegiance was abolished, and the road to an academic appointment was clear for Cauchy.
 On March 1, 1849, he was reinstated at the Faculté de Sciences, as a professor of mathematical astronomy.
-After political turmoil all through 1848, France chose to become a Republic, under the Presidency of Louis Napoleon Bonaparte, nephew of Napoleon Bonaparte and son of Napoleon's brother, who had been installed as the first king of Holland.
-Soon (early 1852) the President made himself Emperor of France, and took the name Napoleon III.
+After political turmoil all through 1848, France chose to become a Republic, under the Presidency of Napoleon III of France.
+Early 1852 the President made himself Emperor of France, and took the name Napoleon III.

-Not unexpectedly, the idea came up in bureaucratic circles that it would be useful to again require a loyalty oath from all state functionaries, including university professors.
+The idea came up in bureaucratic circles that it would be useful to again require a loyalty oath from all state functionaries, including university professors.
 This time a cabinet minister was able to convince the Emperor to exempt Cauchy from the oath.
+In 1853, Cauchy was elected an International Member of the American Philosophical Society.
 Cauchy remained a professor at the university until his death at the age of 67.
 He received the Last Rites and died of a bronchial condition at 4 a.m. on 23 May 1857.